gavodachs/docker-dachs/README.md

 #### A note on data persistence

-Containers are temporary environments, whatever you do inside a container while it is alive will go away with the container when it goes removed.
+Containers are volatile environments: whatever you do inside a container while it is alive will go away when it is removed.

 For instance, in our example, ARIHIP (and the previous modification to `sitename`) will evaporate together with the container in case of a restart.